lucacorti/cartel/docs/usage.md

 ## Common API

-All the `Cartel.Pusher` types share a common interface for message sending.
+All the pusher types share a common interface for message sending.
 `send/3` for single recipient and `send_bulk/4` for bulk sending.

     alias Cartel.Pusher.<Type>, as: Pusher